-As we celebrate National Volunteers’ Week, we’re shining a light on someone who truly reflects the heart of Acorns volunteer community – Sam Claughton.
+Acorns volunteers make a real difference to the care and support we can provide to local families, and we’re shining a light on someone who truly reflects the heart of Acorns volunteer community – Sam Claughton.

 Sam has been volunteering with us at Acorns in Birmingham for over six years, but his connection to the hospice began even earlier.
 While attending Selly Oak Trust School, Specialist Science College for students with special educational needs, based right next door, Sam first got to know Acorns through his mum, Alex.
 She was volunteering with her Pets as Therapy (PAT) dog, Scamper, and Sam would often come along to visit.
 It didn’t take long before he was fully involved himself.